NEW! 2019 Updated Online Edition

 Halifax, Nova Scotia, Canada

 Teaching Heart Auscultation to Health Professionals is available in print.
+To order, please send us an email.

 Individuals and organizations are welcome to reproduce materials from this book with attribution.